 If you are in need of urgent help, please contact your GP.
 If you do not have a GP, please contact the university doctors, +31 (0)20 525 2878.

-If you are battling with suicidal thoughts and wish for support please visit the website for suicide prevention at www.113.nl or reach out by calling 113 or 0800-0113.
+If you are battling with suicidal thoughts and wish for support please visit the website for suicide prevention at www.113.nl or reach out by calling 0800-0113.
 They can offer their help in both Dutch and English.
 Those outside the Netherlands can also use their chat service.